aschaeffer/rust-ecs-poc/README.md

 - [x] As a developer I can define components using the API
 - [x] As a developer I can create entities (with properties) using the API
+- [x] As a developer I can create relations (with properties) using the API
-- [ ] As a developer I can connect and disconnect two properties which data flows from one to the other using the API
+- [x] As a developer I can connect and disconnect two properties which data flows from one to the other using the API
 - [ ] As a developer I can create an entity of type AND-operation which outputs the AND-operation of two inputs using the API

 ### Flow Designer